bfeher/BFPaperTabBarController/README.md

 `CGFloat underlineThickness` <br />
 The CGFLoat to set the thickness (height) of the underline.
 NOTE: Large values will cover up the bottoms of low-hanging letters of a default TabBarItem's title.

+`BOOL animateUnderlineBar` <br />
+A BOOL flag indicating whether or not we should animate the bar sliding around below the tabs. `YES` will have the bar slide to the selected tab, `NO` will have it appear below it instantaneously.
+Default is `YES`.

 `BOOL showUnderline`<br />
-A flag to set to YES to show an underline bar that tracks the currently selected tab.
+A flag to set to `YES` to show an underline bar that tracks the currently selected tab.

 `BOOL showTapCircleAndBackgroundFade`<br />
-A flag to set to YES to show the tap-circle and background fade.
-If NO, they will not appear.
+A flag to set to `YES` to show the tap-circle and background fade.
+If `NO`, they will not appear.

 ## Functions
 `(void)selectTabAtIndex:(NSInteger)index animated:(BOOL)animated`<br />